1EdTech/digital-credentials-public-validator/README.md

 ## User Documentation

+### Requirements

+- Java installed (tested with Java 17)
+- Maven installed (tested with Maven 3.8.6)

+### Installation & Run

+Navigate to main folder and run `mvn clean verify`.
+There's no need to install the packages in your repository.

+Run the webapp by navigate to the `inspector-vc-web` folder and run `mvn spring-boot:run`

+### Usage
 Run the webapp in the module `inspector-vc-web` and open a browser into `http://localhost:8080`.
 Once in the main page, select which validator to run from the list and provide your artifact / uri to validate.

 If you want to use the validator via API, point the browser to `http://localhost:8080/swagger-ui.html` for more documentation about the API.